Boarding · Training · Breeding · Sales

 In the mid-twentieth century, there was an abundance of pets; many were available “free to good home” via newspaper ads.
 Few pets were sterilized, and many people unwisely allowed their dogs to roam the neighborhood, producing unplanned litters.

 According to “Maddie’s Fund” president Richard Avanzino, in the 1970s, our country’s animal control agencies were killing, on average, about 115 dogs and cats annually for every 1000 human residents.
-This amounted to about 24 million shelter deaths every year.2 Avanzino is also the former executive director of the San Francisco SPCA, and is regarded by many as the founder of the modern no-kill movement in the US.
+This amounted to about 24 million shelter deaths every year.

 "The Problem" of too many pets and not enough homes to go around began a huge campaign based on spaying and neutering pets.
 Vets began to routinely urge clients to sterilize their pets as an integral part of being a “responsible owner”.
 Planned breeding became a politically incorrect activity.
 A popular slogan today is “Don’t breed or buy, while shelter dogs die.”